prices/dehydrated_hooks/README.md

 hook you need.

 # Pull Requests
 I welcome pull requests.
+In the pull request please explain exactly what the change does.
+Thanks!

 # Notes
-I hope this is useful to you, but I don't guarantee that it will work, and I don't have the time to really do tech support on it that is not related to an actual bug in the code.
+I hope this is useful to you, but I don't guarantee that it will work.
+I don't have the time to really do tech support that is not related to an actual bug in the code.